In this guide, we’ll explain the factors that matter when setting up your internet for gaming in simple, beginner-friendly terms.

 WISP (Fixed Wireless) internet for rural gaming

 An underutilized solution to this problem is what’s called fixed wireless internet.
-This is common in rural California, but can be tricky to find.
+This is common in rural areas, but can be tricky to find.
 You can’t check your address online as with larger internet providers, since fixed wireless is delivered by small companies (sometimes just one guy and a tower) and they need to determine if they have line-of-site to your roof or yard before agreeing to install.

 You can get an idea of who to call by entering your address to the FCC’s provider search tool and checking for “fixed wireless” providers in the results.